PizzaPowered/resque-picky_worker/readme.md

 ## Usage

 You'll need to require the picky worker, usually with `require "resque/picky_worker/override"` to make it the default Worker class in resque.
-(Means it *Just Works*™.)
+(Means it _Just Works_.™)

 Then you need to define how you want a queue to be chosen.
 Lets say we have a bunch of queues named after numbers and we want to choose the highest number available at the time the worker starts: